A Colorful Background

 Disable multisampling:

-in Tutorial-BackgroundPipeline.cpp
+Tutorial-BackgroundPipeline.cpp

 void Tutorial::BackgroundPipeline::create(RTG &rtg, VkRenderPass render_pass, uint32_t subpass) {